SniconMC/Container/README.md

 # Minestom-Container
-The Container dependency for the SniconMC server network
+Container dependency for the SniconMC Network